 Experience from other cities in Europe and North America has shown that to maximize utility and customer satisfaction, bikeshare stations should be spaced on average every 2 to 3 blocks throughout the service area so that stations are within an easy five-minute walk of one another.

 Factors considered when determining ideal locations for stations within the service area include topography, job density, transit connections, bike rack requests, proximity to the bikeway network and general support of station neighbors.
 Station locations are prioritized to complement regional transportation connections like BART, Caltrain, ferries and the Transbay Terminal.
 The locations also provide convenient options for residents, commuters and visitors making short trips to and from these facilities, to places of employment and residences, and to social and recreational destinations.
+More details on system planning and station siting can be found on the GoBike expansion webpage.

 Bay Area Bike Share Pilot